 1952 - Guevara participates in riots against Argentine President Juan Perón.

 1953 - Guevara completes his medical degree in March.
 He travels to Bolivia and then to Guatemala, which is governed by the reformist administration of Jacobo Arbenz Guzmán.
-While in Guatemala Guevara meets his first wife, Hilda, an exiled Peruvian Marxist.
-The couple will later divorce.
+While in Guatemala, Guevara meets his first wife, Hilda, an exiled Peruvian Marxist.
+The couple later divorce.

-After helping in the resistance against the coup, Guevara flees to Mexico City, where he works in the General Hospital and teaches on the medical faculty of the National University.
+After helping with the resistance against the coup, Guevara flees to Mexico City, where he works in the General Hospital and teaches in the medical faculty of the National University.
 His experience of the CIA's role in the downfall of the Guzmán government confirms his growing belief in the need for armed resistance against opponents of socialism.

-1955 - While in Mexico he meets Fidel Castro, the Cuban revolutionary.
+1955 - While in Mexico, Guevara meets Fidel Castro, the Cuban revolutionary.
 Castro is in self-imposed exile following his early release from a prison sentence imposed after his abortive attempt to overthrow the Batista regime on 26 July 1953.
+Castro is seeking recruits for his next bid to topple Batista.

 "Our first argument revolved around international politics," Guevara later writes of his first meeting with Castro.
 "By the small hours of that night I had become one of the future expeditionaries."

-The 12 survivors, including Castro, his brother Raul and Guevara, retreat to the Sierra Maestra Mountains to the south.
-From there they stage continuous successful guerrilla attacks against the Batista government, gaining widespread support and growing to an estimated 3,000 men.
+The 12 survivors, including Castro, his brother Raul and Guevara, retreat to the Sierra Maestra Mountains in the south.
+From there they stage repeated guerrilla attacks against the Batista government.
+The revolutionaries have increasing success and begin to gain widespread support.
+Their number grows to about 3,000.

 Faced with the choice of either remaining a medic or taking up the gun, Guevara writes, "I was confronted with the dilemma of dedicating myself to medicine or my duty as a revolutionary soldier.
 I had in front of me a rucksack full of medicine and an ammunition case, the two weighed too much to carry together.
 I took the ammunition and left the rucksack behind."